alanesq/ESP32Cam-range/README.md

     need to look at a different development board.
 Or it may be possible to wire directly to the esp32-s module its self Possible io pins to consider:    16, 17, 9, 10, 11, 6, 7, 8

+Another design which may be of interest:  http://oldgreycells.blogspot.com/search/label/%23nearmissometer